Photo: The King Eternal Monarch on Netflix

 Above Lee Min-ho stars in Gangnam Blues

-Written and directed by South Korean director, screenwriter, and contemporary poet Yoo Ha, Gangnam Blues is a movie that Min-ho fans wouldn't want to miss.
-The film is set in the early 1970s when socio-political turmoil and terrorism is rampant in Seoul's Gangnam district.
+Written and directed by South Korean director, screenwriter, and contemporary poet Yoo Ha, Gangnam Blues is a movie that Min-ho fans wouldn’t want to miss.
+The film is set in the early Seventies when socio-political turmoil and terrorism were rampant in Seoul’s Gangnam district.

-Childhood friends, Jong Dae (Min-ho) and Yong-ki (Kim Rae-won) struggle to get by until their homes were demolished by local thugs.
+Childhood friends Jong Dae (Min-ho) and Yong-ki (Kim Rae-won) struggle to get by until their homes are demolished by local thugs.
 The two get tested as they find themselves involved in serious political clashes.

 7. Pachinko (2022)

-This year, Min-ho will step into the shoes of Koh Hansu, a wealthy fishbroker who wants to pursue the sixteen-year-old Sunja, the protagonist of Pachinko.
+In 2022, Min-ho stepped into the shoes of Koh Hansu, a wealthy fishbroker who wants to pursue the sixteen-year-old Sunja, the protagonist of Pachinko.

 The TV adaptation of Pachinko was based on the 2017 novel of the same name by Harlem-based author and journalist Min Jin-lee.
-It is a coming-of-age story that takes a swipe at pressing problems such as racism, racial profiling, and stereotyping.
+It is a coming-of-age story that looks at pressing problems such as racism, racial profiling, and stereotyping.
 Pachinko was a 2017 finalist for the National Book Award for Fiction.

-In case you missed it: These Dazzling Asian Stars Stole the Show at the ‘Pachinko’ Premiere Red Carpet
+In case you missed it: Lee Min-ho and more: These Dazzling Asian Stars Stole the Show at the ‘Pachinko’ Premiere Red Carpet

 8. Get Up (2008)